 Does Homeowner’s Insurance Cover Pool Accidents?

-When a pool accident happens at a private person’s home, the accident is typically covered by the person’s homeowner’s insurance policy.
-In fact, if there is a mortgage on the home, most banks require that the homeowner carry liability coverage on their homeowner’s policy to protect them.
+When a pool accident happens at a private person’s home, the accident is typically covered by the person’s homeowner’s liability insurance policy if the homeowner’s negligence caused the injury.
+Personal injury protection or Medpay coverage may provide limited benefits even when there is no negligence.
+If there is a mortgage on the home, most banks require that the homeowner carry liability coverage on their homeowner’s policy to protect them.
 If you are unsure about a policy, you should have it reviewed by an attorney to be sure.